PSG vs Arsenal: Harry Kane Gives Verdict on Champions League Winner After Bayern's Exit

 The 32-year-old striker saw his dream of winning Europe’s biggest club competition come to an end following Bayern’s dramatic 6-5 aggregate defeat to the reigning champions.

-Kane still played a key role across both legs, scoring twice during the tie.
-His goal in the second leg, which ended 1-1, was ultimately not enough to stop PSG from sealing their place in the final.
+Kane played a key role across both legs, scoring twice, but his goal in the second leg, which ended 1-1, was ultimately not enough to stop PSG from sealing their place in the final.

 Source: Getty Images